 The Commission designates CNAs to facilitate the employment of people who are blind or have significant disabilities.
 The dynamics of the CNAs in the program are changing and growing.
-The Commission administers the AbilityOne Program with the assistance of two CNAs,1 the National Industries for the Blind (NIB), established in 1928, and SourceAmerica, established in 1974.
-On July 26, 2018, the Commission designated the American Foundation for the Blind (AFB) as a third CNA.
+The Commission administers the AbilityOne Program with the assistance of two CNAs,1 the National Industries for the Blind (NIB), established in 1938, and SourceAmerica, established in 1974.
+On July 26, 2018, the Commission designated the American Foundation for the Blind (AFB), as a third CNA.
 Figure 1 below shows the AbilityOne structure.

 AFB has not yet begun fully operating as a CNA and has not been authorized by the Commission to charge or collect fees from NPAs.
-AFB does join NIB and SourceAmerica as a Commission-designated CNA, but will begin with an initial 18 month period of research and studies, per the Cooperative Agreement between the Commission and AFB.
+AFB does join NIB and SourceAmerica as a Commission-designated CNA, but they will begin with an initial 18-month period of research and studies per the Cooperative Agreement between them and the Commission.
 Each CNA has its own Cooperative Agreement with the Commission and that Agreement helps govern the relationship and performance of each CNA.

 The Commission is ultimately responsible for the administration of the \$3.3 billion worth of contracts between the NPAs and the federal government.
 Stakeholders expect greater program integrity, efficiency, accountability, and transparency of government operations.
-The OIG will continue to report on management progress and to promote the benefits of an open and transparent culture, ultimately leading to a more resilient AbilityOne Program.
+The OIG will continue to report on management progress to address the challenges discussed in this report, and to promote the benefits of an open and transparent culture, ultimately leading to a more resilient AbilityOne Program.